zahrafirouzian/AIXLocate/README.md

 ### FortyGuard Temperature API

-Provides climate and environmental intelligence for evaluating infrastructure locations.
+Provides climate and environmental intelligence for evaluating AI infrastructure locations.

 Used capabilities: